-27 See Garlock Sealing Techs., LLC v.
-Simon Greenstone Panatier Bartlett, P.C., No. 3:14-cv-116 (W.D.N.C.); Garlock Sealing Techs., LLC v.
-Belluck & Fox, LLP, No. 3:14-cv-118 (W.D.N.C.); Garlock Sealing Techs., LLC v.
-Waters & Kraus., No. 3:14-cv-130 (W.D.N.C.)
+26 See Garlock Sealing Techs., LLC v.
+Simon Greenstone Panatier Bartlett, P.C.,

+No. 3:14-cv-116 (W.D.N.C.); Garlock Sealing Techs., LLC v.
+Belluck & Fox, LLP,

+No. 3:14-cv-118 (W.D.N.C.); Garlock Sealing Techs., LLC v.
+Waters & Kraus.,

+No. 3:14-cv-130 (W.D.N.C.)
 (Stanley-Iola, LLP also named a defendant); and Garlock Sealing Techs., LLC v.
-Shein Law Center, Ltd., No. 3:14-cv-137 (W.D.N.C.).
+Shein Law Center, Ltd., No. 3:14-cv-137

-- 197. One of the firms sued was Simon Greenstone Panatier Bartlett, P.C, a firm that has paid Dr. Moline to testify 20 times in one three-year span.
-And it is the very same firm that sought to keep her data sealed and hidden in the Bell matter. - 198.
-Since Garlock, other recent bankruptcy proceedings have uncovered further examples of fraud. - 199.
-Bestwall Bankruptcy.
-In a particularly damning twist, it appears that Dr. Moline is not the only plaintiff-expert-turned-author whose litigation-influencing misstatements are coming to light in bankruptcy courts right now.
-The North Carolina debtor Bestwall is faced with a conundrum much like the Moline Article, which it is presently conducting discovery on while the asbestos plaintiffs' bar fights tooth and nail to keep relevant information hidden.28 Similar to Dr. Moline, Plaintiffs' expert James Dahlgren published a 2012 article claiming to identify three cases of mesothelioma in which the only known exposure to asbestos was from joint compound manufactured by Old Georgia Pacific (predecessor to Bestwall).
-Although the company settled all three of the cases covered in the article, it now has uncovered that these individuals submitted claims to various asbestos trusts claiming exposure to other sources of asbestos after the cases were settled. - 200.
-Imerys Bankruptcy.
+Article, which it is presently conducting discovery on while the asbestos plaintiffs' bar fights tooth and nail to keep relevant information hidden.27 Similar to Dr. Moline, Plaintiffs' expert James Dahlgren published a 2012 article claiming to identify three cases of mesothelioma in which the only known exposure to asbestos was from joint compound manufactured by Old Georgia Pacific (predecessor to Bestwall).
+Although the company settled all three of the cases covered in the article, it now has uncovered that these individuals submitted claims to various asbestos trusts claiming exposure to other sources of asbestos after the cases were settled.

+219. Imerys Bankruptcy.
 Fraud has even been uncovered in a recent cosmetic talc bankruptcy filed by the talc supplier for Johnson's Baby Powder.
-In the Imerys bankruptcy pending in New Jersey, one plaintiffs' lawyer recently was forced to concede under oath that he took a list of individuals diagnosed with ovarian cancer or mesothelioma and asserted claims against the debtor without even assessing whether the claimant ever used Johnson's Baby
+In the Imerys bankruptcy pending in New Jersey, one plaintiffs' lawyer was forced to concede under oath that he took a list of individuals diagnosed with ovarian cancer or mesothelioma and asserted claims against the debtor without even assessing whether the claimant had ever used Johnson's Baby Powder.
+What's more, in some instances, the claimant previously alleged and recovered on a theory that his/her disease was exclusively attributable to another company's products.